 - Receive a Certificate of Completion that will show a prospective employer that you received comprehensive, up-to-date training in medical billing that may set you apart from other candidates

 - Receive a voucher for the Certified Professional Biller (CPB) exam offered by the American Academy of Professional Coders (AAPC) that will bolster your resume and authenticate your skillset

-- Participate in an optional Externship to learn how your course of study applies to the real world
+- Participate in an optional clinical experience to learn how your course of study applies to the real world

 - Prepare to take the National Healthcareer Association's (NHA) CEHRS certification exam Develop the communication style needed to communicate positively and efficiently with patients and medical workers Jump-start your career as a health information clerk, medical records coordinator, electronic medical records technician, or electronic medical records specialist